Make your kids future-ready with Coding

 After the scheduled summer break, we will need to look into alternative methods of offering our computational thinking courses in coding and robotics for group classes.

-live online class framework, clubbed with innovative pedagogy of student engagement and measuring of learning outcome, is being developed for school-based classrooms.
+A live online class framework, clubbed with innovative pedagogy of student engagement and measuring of learning outcome, is being developed for school-based classrooms.

 This Chinese-Israeli start-up wants to change the way kids learn to code